USS San Diego Artifact Collection

-The San Diego artifact collection illustrates the impact of technology and the modernization of the U.S. Navy.
+The San Diego artifact collection illustrates the impact of technology and the modernization of the United States Navy.
 Electricity was becoming common place in the 1900s and the Navy took advantage of this new technology, as represented by an electrical lamp fixture, electric wall switch, electrical fuse boxes and a fire alarm.
 Other ship components include hoist gears, steam valve, valve wheels, deck chock, and bilge strainers.

 Some of the rarest items in the collection are the paper documents, which, due to their organic nature, are an uncommon find to be so well preserved under water and not destroyed after unsanctioned recovery.
 These 162 documents include invoices, memorandums, reports, and list of absentees, most of which refer to the vessel as USS California.